jansucan/real-world-haskell-solutions/README.md

 If not much code is needed, then just the required parts are copied directly to the file with implementation and marked by comments.

-Any changes to the example code required for implementing the solution are put into separate commits.

 ### Platform

 The solutions are implemented and tested in a Linux environment.
 This also